all-contributors/all-contributors/docs/cli/overview.md

 ## The CLI solution

-The *all-contributors-cli* is a tool to help automate adding contributor acknowledgements according to the [all-contributors specification](/docs/specification) for your GitHub or GitLab repository.
+The all-contributors-cli is a tool to help automate adding contributor acknowledgements for your GitHub or GitLab repository.

 - [Installing the CLI](/docs/cli/installation)
 - [Using the CLI](/docs/cli/usage)